California mass shooting: 6 dead, 10 injured in Sacramento

 Sacramento Police Chief Kathy Lester said at a news conference that police were patrolling the area two blocks from the Capitol at about 2 a.m. when they heard gunfire and rushed to the scene.
 They found a large crowd gathered and six people dead in the street.
 Another 10 either took themselves or were transported to hospitals.
 No information was provided about their conditions.

-She issued a plea to the public, asking for witnesses or anyone with recordings of the shooting to contact police.

-Shortly after the shooting, video was posted on Twitter that showed people running through the street amid the sound of rapid gunfire.
+Eyewitness accounts depict a chaotic scene in a typically boisterous entertainment district only two blocks from the California state Capitol.
+Immediately after the shooting, video posted to Twitter showed people running through the street amid the sound of rapid gunfire.

 Kelsey Schar, 18, was staying on the fourth floor of Citizen Hotel when she said she heard gunshots and saw flashes in the dark.
 She walked to the window and “saw a guy running and just shooting,” Schar told The Associated Press in an interview.